Multiproject-EJ/studioorganize-site/SUPABASE.md

 ## Frontend integration in this repo

 The modal-based signup and login experience lives in [`assets/auth.js`](assets/auth.js).
 The script mounts an accessible popup, handles focus management, and calls Supabase Auth for `signUp` and `signInWithPassword`.
 Buttons that open the modal use the `data-open-auth` attribute (set to either `signup` or `login`).
-The script also watches the auth state so the “Sign up / Log in” CTA automatically becomes an “Open workspace” button once the user is authenticated.
+The script also watches the auth state so the primary “Sign up / Log in” CTA is hidden in favor of the account dropdown, and other CTAs switch to an “Open Creative Hub” action once the user is authenticated.

 On `account.html` the modal is triggered automatically for visitors who still reach the legacy route.
-If you add new buttons that should always open the modal (even when a user is already signed in) mark them with `data-auth-no-redirect="true"` so the JavaScript keeps their label instead of switching to “Open workspace.”
+If you add new buttons that should always open the modal (even when a user is already signed in) mark them with `data-auth-no-redirect="true"` so the JavaScript keeps their label instead of switching to “Open Creative Hub.”

 ### Captcha support